gwijthoff/CDH507/content/schedule.md

 ## Thursday: Code Libraries

 *On the use of industry-created tools for influential humanities scholarship.
 How did software for speech recognition and image tagging end up in a literary text analysis tool?
-Led by Sierra Eckert, Rebecca Koeser, and Grant Wythoff.*
+Led by Sierra Eckert and Ryan Heuser.*

 <span class="headlinks">Morning</span>